 Coordination of advanced paramedical training with a field mobile intensive care unit; opportunity to observe and assist in emergency medical intervention in traumatic medical and surgical emergencies and diseases.
-This phase of the training program will be in conjunction with a registered paramedical unit.
+This phase of the training program will be in conjunction with a registered paramedical unit

-158ABCD Paramedic Recertification
+158ABCD Paramedic Recertification 3/4 Unit Not Applicable to the Associate Degree

-3⁄4 Unit

-Prerequisite: Must be a paramedic currently certified in the ICEMA region.
-Courses must be taken in sequence.
+Prerequisite: Must be a paramedic currently certified in the ICEMA region Courses must be taken in sequence.

-Preparation for the practicing paramedic to take the written recertification exam and the skills tests.
+Preparation for the practicing paramedic to take the written recertification exam and the skills test.

-200ABCD Selected Topics in Emergency Medical Services 1/4-4 Units Prerequisite: None.
+200ABCD Selected Topics in Emergency Medical Services 1/4-4 Units Associate Degree Applicable Prerequisite: None.
+Lecture: 1-64 hours per semester and/or

-Lecture: 1-64 hours per semester and/or Laboratory: 2-96 hours per semester and/or Clinic: 5-240 hours per semester
+Laboratory: 2-96 hours per semester and/or Clinic: 5-240 hours per semester.